Childhood and Education Journey of Samuel Alito in Timeline

 1968: Graduation from Steinert High School

-In 1968, Samuel Alito graduated from Steinert High School as the class valedictorian.
+In 1968, Samuel Alito graduated from Steinert High School as the class valedictorian before attending Princeton University.

-In December 1969, Samuel Alito, then a sophomore at Princeton, received a low lottery number of 32 in the Selective Service drawing.
+In December 1969, while a sophomore at Princeton, Samuel Alito received a low lottery number of 32 in the Selective Service drawing.
+He subsequently became a member of the school's Army ROTC program.

-In 1971, while at Princeton, Samuel Alito chaired a student conference called "The Boundaries of Privacy in American Society" which advocated for curbs on domestic intelligence gathering.
+In 1971, while at Princeton, Samuel Alito chaired a student conference titled "The Boundaries of Privacy in American Society".
+The conference supported curbs on domestic intelligence gathering and anticipated the need for a statute to oversee national security surveillance.
+It also called for decriminalizing sodomy and ending discrimination against gay people in hiring.

 1972: Graduation from Princeton University

-In 1972, Samuel Alito graduated summa cum laude from the Woodrow Wilson School of Public and International Affairs at Princeton University with a Bachelor of Arts degree.
-His senior thesis was on the Italian Constitutional Court.
+In 1972, Samuel Alito graduated summa cum laude with a Bachelor of Arts from the Woodrow Wilson School of Public and International Affairs at Princeton University.
+His senior thesis was titled "An Introduction to the Italian Constitutional Court".

 1972: Commissioned as Second Lieutenant

-In 1972, Samuel Alito was commissioned as a second lieutenant in the United States Army Reserve while he was studying at Princeton.
+In 1972, Samuel Alito was commissioned as a second lieutenant in the United States Army Reserve.

 In 1980, Samuel Alito completed his service obligation as a member of the inactive reserve and was honorably discharged.